-Issue - Pressures on our Transport network due to growth, land use intensification and tourism growth.
-In terms of maintenance, the Council will match what NZTA will co-fund to undertake required maintenance to maintain current levels of service.
+Issue - Pressures on growth. our Transport network due to growth, land use intensification and tourism 81 In terms of maintenance, the Council will match what NZTA will co-fund to undertake required maintenance to maintain current levels of service.
 The maintenance budget will be unaffected.
-Time period 2021 - 2031 What is the benefit Growth/LoS/Renewal Assumption That the land use intensification and tourism growth continues at similar levels to current.
+Time period 2021 - 2031 7 What is the benefit Growth/LoS/Renewal 1 Assumption That the land use intensification and tourism growth continues at similar levels to current.